bpark/ignite-segmentation-plugin/README.md

 ## Build

-To build the example simply type
+To build the plugin simply type

 ```mvn clean install```